Bremen Police: Naval division

 The Bremen Police operate a naval division - the Wasserschutzpolizei Bremen ("Water Police Force"), WSP.
 Wasserschutzpolizei Bremen is part of Direktion Einsatz and is responsible for the naval police enforcement on the river Weser.
 Local offices are located in the port of Doventor and the Bremerhaven container terminal.
 The tasks of the WSP include operational and patrol duties, crime prevention, dangerous goods transport monitoring, environmental protection, maritime safety and contact service in recreational shipping.
 Until 2011, WSP Bremen was also responsible for the police control of international traffic in the seaports of Bremen and Bremerhaven until those responsibilities were handed over to the Federal Police by order of federal police leadership.

 Equipment

 The Bremen police is equipped with variety of patrol vehicles.
 The Bereitschaftspolizei use Mercedes Benz vans and operates two Wasserwerfer 10000 water cannons.
 Officers carry Walther P99 firearms as well as additional tools equipment such as handcuffs, pepperspray, a flashlight and a tonfa.

 Heckler & Koch MP5 submachine guns and G36 assault rifles are additionally used by Bremen's SEK units.
-The city's SEK unit is often deployed in counter-terrorism operations and operations against organized crime.
+The state's SEK unit is often deployed in counter-terrorism operations and operations against organized crime.